sagemath/trac_to_gh/Issue 4120.md

     "user": "https://trac.sagemath.org/admin/accounts/users/justin"
 }
 ```
-Assignee: tbd
+Assignee: justin

 CC:  justin @jonhanke tornaria@math.utexas.edu

-The code supporting binary quadratic forms, in quadratic_forms/binary_qf.py, is missing some functionality, and relies on Magma and Pari.
+The code supporting binary quadratic forms, in quadratic_forms/binary_qf.py, is missing some functionality.
 The patch in this ticket provides the following changes:
-- tests for equivalence, normal, positive and negative definite, indefinite, primitive forms
+- better support for indefinite forms
-- normalize a form
+- tests for equivalence, positive and negative definite, indefinite, primitive forms
 - action of matrix on a form
-- find content; factor indefinite forms
+- find content
-In addition:
+- is_reduced() is rewritten
-- reduce() no longer calls Pari
+- polynomial() now uses an instance variable (poly)
-- some cleanup: is_reduced() is rewritten; polynomial() replaced with an instance variable (poly)
+- some general cleaning up

 Doctests are in place for the new code, so the file remains at 100% coverage.

 Issue created by migration from https://trac.sagemath.org/ticket/4120